 This optional attribute specifies a version for the current component.
 The version should typically be a string of integers separated by dots, for example '1.0.11'.
-For more information on version specifiers, see Section 6.3 [The defsystem grammar], page 16.
+See [Version specifiers], page 21.

 A version may then be queried by the generic function version-satisfies, to see if :version dependencies are satisfied, and when specifying dependencies, a constraint of minimal version to satisfy can be specified using e.g. (:version "mydepname" "1.0.11").